tomconnors/datastar-learning/README.md

 My code is at ./examples/src/main/hello/world1.clj

-Some notes about the hello world in datastar's repo:
+A note about the hello world in datastar's repo:
 - it would probably be better to use local roots for the sdk and adapter only under a particular alias, because I can't just copy and paste the current deps.edn into a new project without changing those dependencies.

 The datastar hello world uses the datastar ring adapter to send SSEs to the client to spell out a message over an interval, with a configurable duration between characters.